pallets-eco/flask-rq/README.rst

     get_worker().work(True)
     # Creates a worker that handle jobs in both ``default`` and ``low`` queues.
     get_worker(['default', 'low']).work(True)
-    # Note: These queues has to share the same connection
+    # Note: These queues have to share the same connection

 .. _configuration: